Martastico/personal-portfolio/README.md

 ##Server-Side

 * Node.js with Express 4
+* MongoDB To be implemented

 ##Developing Environment